Research output per year

 2) psychology and evolutionary psychology: cognitive bias, evolutionary approaches to learning, learning theory, intuition and reason, group behaviour, biological analysis of politics and gender.

 3) Critical theory in music: postmodernism, psychoanalysis, poststructuralism, marxism, social constructionism vs epistemology.

 4) Composition: acousmatic, drum and bass, electonic, synthesis, sampling, harmonic series and just intonation, digital audio and glitch

 5) Music theory and improvisation: student understanding of music theory in the digital age.

-Mark Thursby is the Programme Leader for BA (Hons) Popular Music at the University of Northampton.
+Mark Thursby is the Programme Leader for BA (Hons) Music Production at the University of Northampton.
 His teaching interests are:

 * Music Production - synthesis, sound design, exploration of audio in the digital domain.

 * Composition - acoustimatic, electronic and drum and bass.

 * Acoustics and psychoacoustics: harmony, pitch, just intonation, equally tempered scales, perception of sound

 MUS2148 - Critical Listening & Mastering